 Leslie Burwell received her bachelor’s in psychology with a minor in art and theatre at the University of South Carolina.
 Leslie taught theater at Zebulon Elementary Arts Magnet.
 She received her Arts Education Degree at Meredith College in 1991.

-This will be her 15th year directing Visual Arts at Northwood.
+She started teaching Visual Arts at Northwood in 2002.
+She is a National Board Certified teacher in Art for the young and adult learner.
 She served for six years as chair of the arts education department.
-She is a National Board Certified teacher in Art for the young and adult learner.
 She completed an Action Research Project as member of NC Governor's Teacher Network in 2015.
 She was selected as Northwood's Teacher of the Year and Chatham County Teacher of the year for 2015 and 2016.
-Both of her children are NHS Alumni.
-Rebecca is at NYC and PRATT working on her Master's in Higher Education.
-Daniel is a senior at Appalachian State.
+She traveled to South Africa in 2016 as Go Global NC Borchardt Fund Awardee.
+In 2017, she attended the first Alumni trip with Go Global NC to Morocco.

 Kristen Oakes found her love of dance during her time as a student here at Northwood High.
 Her teacher, Leah Wilhelm, inspired her to follow her heart and pursue a career in dance.
 Kristen graduated from Northwood and attended East Carolina University where she received a bachelor’s degree in Dance Education.
-This is her 5th year teaching at Northwood and she could not be happier to share her dream job with such an amazing and supportive arts department.
+This is her 10th year teaching at Northwood and she could not be happier to share her dream job with such an amazing and supportive arts department.
+When she is not teaching dance, Kristen enjoys spending time with her husband Stephen and her son Grady.